ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-13-how-to-promote-your-software-product.md

 You can also get in touch with your target audience on specialized forums.
 Introducing new project management software?
 Find project management forums and start your communication.
 Be sure to get acquainted with the forum rules before posting – this will prevent you from getting banned for the reasons unknown to you.

-#### Q&amp;A sites
+#### Q&A sites

-Q&amp;A platforms provide another great opportunity to spread a word about your product without looking promotional.
+Q&A platforms provide another great opportunity to spread a word about your product without looking promotional.
 Of course, your message needs to be relevant to the audience.
 Share your experience or tell them how you approached this or that issue while developing/or with the help of your product.

 #### Press releases